 - Beginning and experienced herbal medicine and ecology students

-- People new to the region who want to learn more about local plant diversity and wilderness
+- Those new to the region wanting to learn more about local forests and plant diversity

-PLEASE NOTE: Average Hikes are 1 mile or less, two hikes are in the 2 to 3 mile range.
+Please Note: Average Hikes are 1 to 2 miles, two hikes are in the 3 to 4 mile range.